tsmonteiro/webapp_example_operator/docs/01_New_Project.md

 <em>Line to be removed before commiting the build to Github.</em>
 </p>

-Push the build changes to Github and install the WebApp as you would install any operator (REF To dev guide).
+Push the build changes to Github and install the WebApp as you would install any operator.

-###### 3.2.2 Running from the VS-Code

-TODO

 ##### 3.3.
 The Upload Data Screen